-Guys, it’s time for a heart to heart… Cricut vs. Silhouette?
+Guys, it’s time for a heart-to-heart… Cricut vs. Silhouette?
 Where do you stand?
 Are you confused?
 It’s no secret that I have been pro Silhouette for years and my heart was torn when the new Cricut Explore came out a few years ago.
 I’ve taken my time.
 I’ve used various machines from both companies.
-I’ve chatted with the CEO’s of both companies, spent time with their employees and trained with both.
+I’ve chatted with the CEOs of both companies, spent time with their employees, and trained with both.
 Today, I am finally ready to put the two machines to the test!

 I have always been obsessed with cutting tools.
 The minute the very first Cricut came out I ran out and purchased one.
 This was back in the scrapbooking hay-day.
-I spent so much money on those darn little cartridges and very quickly was fed-up with the whole system.
-It was hard to use and not cost effective at all.
+I spent so much money on those darn little cartridges and very quickly was fed up with the whole system.
+It was hard to use and not cost-effective at all.

 Fast forward a few years and the Silhouette personal cutting machine jumped onto the scene and created a frenzy among the creative community.
 It was the new darling and everyone wanted one.
 I sure did.
 I was thrilled with what I could do with my new Silhouette.
 Fast forward a few more years and Cricut releases the new Cricut Explore to great fanfare and again the creative world went bonkers.
 (We creative types tend to do that.)
 I felt unbelievably torn.
 I had spent so much time working with and sharing the Silhouette machines and I felt quite loyal to the company.
 I didn’t want to make a hasty or uneducated decision.
-I didn’t want to feel like I was yanking you back-and-forth as my followers.
+I didn’t want to feel like I was yanking you back and forth as my followers.
 That would be truly unfair.
-I value YOU, your time and the money you spend on the things that I recommend.
+I value YOU, your time, and the money you spend on the things that I recommend.
 With that said, that was a couple of years ago, I am now finally ready for a good head-to-head review to give you my thoughts and observations.

 Before we jump into the project, I want to discuss a few things about the machine themselves…

-Overall Machine Design
+Overall Machine Design Between Cricut and Silhouette

-Cricut was first to come up with onboard tool storage when they first released the Cricut Explore a few years ago.
+Cricut was the first to come up with onboard tool storage when they first released the Cricut Explore a few years ago.
 They also included a cubby to store other items like markers or other tools on the left side of the machine.
-Silhouette followed the trend by adding tool storage to the CAMEO 3.
+Silhouette followed the trend by adding tool storage to the CAMEO 4.

 The designers at Silhouette added a drawer under the machine that holds three of their main tools.